 The last packaging material on our list is tissue paper.
 Reader, meet tissue paper, tissue paper, meet our awesome reader.
 Great.

-This kind of the material keeps the items inside the box well secured, even if you just lay and wrap it over them.
+This kind of material keeps the items inside the box well secured, even if you just lay and wrap it over them.
 It also adds a nice surprise element (and a little bit of surprise is always good) to the unboxing experience.
 Another positive point goes to this material, as it is rather cheap – with a price around 30$ per package.

 Additionally, try blending your company’s branding and design with inner packaging, to use the best of that potential marketing tool.